Rony Seikaly

-Ronald Fred Seikaly (born May 10, 1965) is a Lebanese-American former professional basketball player.
-He was one of the first internationally born players to make an impact on American basketball.

-Considered one of the top college players from the Syracuse basketball program, Seikaly's stellar offense and defense placed him among the school's all-time leaders in rebounds, points and blocks, while earning several nationally recognized awards and honors.

-Drafted into the National Basketball Association (NBA) by the Miami Heat with the 9th pick of the 1988 draft and the first-ever pick for the Heat, Seikaly developed into one of the best centers in the NBA and the team's top offensive and defensive contributors—winning NBA player of the week twice—and also amassing many of the team's records (of which some are still standing).

-His career highs with the Heat are 40 points, 34 rebounds, 8 blocks, 8 assists, and 5 steals.

-Seikaly earned the 1990 NBA Most Improved Player Award and later played for the Golden State Warriors, Orlando Magic and New Jersey Nets and in Spain with FC Barcelona.
-He was also part of the United States national basketball team during the 1986 FIBA World Championship, winning gold.

-After his retirement from basketball, Seikaly became a successful real estate developer.
-He also works in electronic music as a producer/DJ, and hosted his radio show, Sugar Free Radio, on Sirius/XM.
+Ronald Fred Seikaly (born May 10, 1965) is a former professional NBA basketball player, real estate developer, and internationally acclaimed DJ and music producer.
+The first-ever draft pick in Miami Heat history, Seikaly became one of the best centers in the NBA—and one of the earliest internationally born players to make an impact on American basketball.
+He earned NBA Most Improved Player, was named NBA Player of the Week twice, captured gold medals, and set multiple franchise and collegiate records while competing against legends such as Michael Jordan, Magic Johnson, Kobe Bryant, Larry Bird, and Shaquille O’Neal.
+Before his professional career, he led Syracuse University to the NCAA Championship Final, making one of the most successful eras in the school’s basketball history.
+Seikaly is a real estate developer and has managed his own investment fund.
+His personal residence has been featured in Architectural Digest.
+In music, Seikaly has established a career as a house music producer and DJ, releasing over 50 tracks that have entered the Top 100 charts.
+He has performed at international venues including Circoloco in Ibiza and Space Miami, and has appeared alongside artists such as Marco Carola, Luciano, Black Coffee, Erick Morillo, John Summit, and Keinemusik.

 Early life

 Seikaly was born in Beirut, Lebanon.
-At the age of 10, he moved from Beirut to the United States, where he attended a boarding school in Massachusetts.
 In 1979, at the age of 14, he moved to Athens, Greece, where he spent the rest of his youth.

 While in Greece, he attended and graduated from the American School, also known as ACS Athens.
 As a youth, he played basketball, and also excelled in volleyball, association football, and track & field.
 At age 14, he also began to DJ.

 In 1981, when Seikaly was 16, the Panathinaikos basketball player Takis Koroneos took note of him, after he purchased a pair of basketball sneakers in Koroneos' athletics store.
 On the recommendation of Koroneos, Seikaly was selected to join Panathinaikos' men's senior team, in order to begin training and practicing with them.
 In 1982, at age 17, he first played with the team in a tournament in Cyprus.
+Panathinaikos is one of the most storied franchises in Greek basketball history.

 He continued to train and practice with Panathinaikos until 1983.
 However, because he did not have a Greek passport, he was not able to register with the team to play in any games in the Greek Basket League, since no foreign players were allowed to play in the league until 1988.